piotrwitek/react-redux-typescript-guide/README.md

 - classic const based types
 - close to standard JS usage
 - need to export both const type and action creator to use in multiple reducer files or redux-observable modules
-- `returntypeof` helper abstraction to harvest action types - (reference)[https://github.com/piotrwitek/react-redux-typescript/issues/1]
+- using `returntypeof()` helper function to infer Action types - (https://github.com/piotrwitek/react-redux-typescript#returntypeof-polyfill)

-In this case I focused on KISS, without introducing any abstractions to be as close as possible to common Redux Pattern used in JS.
+This case is focused on KISS, without introducing any abstractions to be as close as possible to common Redux Pattern used in JS.

 ```ts
 // Action Creators